 - Forming the metal panels using portable (on-site) rollforming or buying from regional manufacturers.

-- Making any necessary slits in the metal to account for roof plans, geometry, and flashing areas.
+- Make any necessary slits in the metal to account for roof plans, geometry, and flashing areas.

 - Correctly spacing the clips on the panel legs and fastening each one down.